Where to Eat Hiroshima Ramen: 3 Famous Shops

 Shop #3: Youki

-Chuukasoba Youki (中華そば 陽気) is another immensely popular shop for Hiroshima style ramen.
-They’ve got 2 branches – Eba station (flagship) and Otemachi (pictured).
+Chūkasoba Youki (中華そば 陽気) is another immensely popular spot for Hiroshima-style ramen.
+They’ve got two branches - Eba Station (the flagship) and Otemachi (pictured).

-Youki’s flavorful broth is in between Kiyochan’s and Tsubame’s in terms of consistency.
-It’s not too rich, nor too light.
-The merging of tonkotsu and shoyu is almost melodic.
+Youki’s flavorful broth sits somewhere between Kiyochan’s and Tsubame’s in terms of consistency.
+It’s not too rich and not too light - the blend of tonkotsu and shoyu is almost melodic.

 You’ll absolutely love Youki’s ramen and its old-school vibe.